Scott Hambrick, Owner

 However, Hambrick’s history with Data Storage began long before the opportunity for ownership arose.
 As a high school student, he began working as a delivery driver for the company and continued to do so while attending the University of Oklahoma.
 Hungry for entrepreneurship, Hambrick left Data Storage to begin a home remodeling company in the Oklahoma City area.
 Four years later, Data Storage’s owner was ready for retirement.
 Hambrick joined him as a co-owner for 18 months before officially buying the company in 1998.

 When he took over Data Storage, every document was tracked by an antiquated card catalogue system that Hambrick updated with a state-of-the art system.
 Now the company uses barcodes, Internet databases and online organizational tools so customers can search and obtain their documents quickly.
 In addition, records and information management is ever changing, and Hambrick continues to search for ways to upgrade his technology.
 Increasingly, customers look to Data Storage for help selecting and implementing electronic document management systems, scanning old documents, records destruction and more.

-Today, Hambrick is considered an expert in data storage and is a member of three leading industry groups: Professional Records & Information Management International, Association of Records Managers and Administrators, and American Health Information Management Association.
+Today, Hambrick is considered an expert in data storage and is a member of four leading industry groups: Professional Records & Information Management International, Association of Records Managers and Administrators, AIIM and American Health Information Management Association.

 He also acts as a consultant to businesses about privacy, legal requirements regarding data, and disaster mitigation for businesses of all sizes.

-Hambrick lives in south Tulsa and has been married to Charity for 15 years and has two daughters; Riley, ten and Evan, eight.
+Hambrick lives in south Tulsa and has been married to Charity for 19 years and has two daughters; Riley, thirteen and Evan, eleven.

 Potential Speaking Topics